anaalbsantos/lare/README.md

 # larê

-Larê is a contemporary furniture store that brings warmth, elegance, and comfort into every space.
+Larê is a contemporary furniture store that brings warmth, elegance, and comfort into every space :)

 ## Getting Started